Google Local Pack: A step-by-step guide to getting ranked

 Local SEO ranking factors

-Google uses a combination of relevance, distance, and prominence to find the best match for a user’s local search query.
+Google uses a combination of three factors to find the best match for a user’s local search query.

-• Relevance refers to how well your business profile matches the user’s search, as in keywords used in GBP.
+• Relevance: How well your business profile matches the user’s search, as in keywords used in GBP.

-• Distance refers to how far the potential search results are from the location term used in the search, which can be determined by your business’s address or service area.
+• Distance: How far the potential search results are from the location term used in the search, which can be determined by your business’s address or service area.

-• Prominence refers to how well-known the business is, which can be assessed by analyzing client reviews and feedback.
+• Prominence: How well-known the business is, which can be assessed by analyzing client reviews and feedback..

-While Google doesn’t disclose the exact ranking factors for local SERPs, SEO experts and business owners can make observations over time and research the topic to identify potential factors that could impact local rankings.
-A notable study in this area is Whitespark’s latest release on the topic.
+While Google doesn’t disclose the exact ranking factors for local SERPs, SEO experts and business owners can observe patterns over time to identify what exactly impacts local rankings.
+Some of them include:

 • Primary Google Business Profile category.
-Google relies on your chosen category to understand your business’s relevance to a search query.
-It’s crucial to select a category that accurately reflects your products or services.
+Google uses the category you choose to determine how relevant your business is to search queries.
+Always select a category that accurately reflects your products or services.

 • Keywords used in your GBP title.
-Relevant keywords in your business name or title can increase your visibility in local search results and show your relevance.
+Using relevant keywords in your business name or title can increase your visibility in local search results and prove your relevance.
 Make sure to avoid keyword stuffing.

 DO KEYWORD RESEARCH